vtorri/entice/README.md

 ### Animated images

-Animated images, like gif, avif or heif, can also be played.
+Animated images, like gif or avif, can also be played.

 This feature is enabled by default and can be disabled in settings